 Assess the need for on-campus food distribution, access to an off-campus food pantry, or an on-campus food pantry.

 Passage of An Act establishing the Massachusetts Hunger-Free Campus Initiative would be a game changer for students and families across the state.
-As students get ready to work hard this coming semester, you can lend them your support and use our easy template to email your legislators about this bill and other priority anti-hunger legislation.
+You can help pass this critical legislation by using our easy template to email your legislators urging them to vote favorably out of the Joint Committee on Higher Education.

 Let’s make sure that Massachusetts is doing everything it can to help those attending college within its borders to graduate and succeed!